KarelZe/thesis/references/obsidian/📖chapters/💡Training and tuning.md

 We incorporate these concepts into the large-scale studies.
 We employ additional measures to counterfight overfitting, but treat them as tunable hyperparameter.
 More details are provided in cref-hyperparameter-tuning.

 ## Transformer
-Training Transformers has been found non-trivial ([[@liuUnderstandingDifficultyTraining2020]]).
+The training Transformers has been found non-trivial ([[@liuUnderstandingDifficultyTraining2020]]).
 We apply minor modifications to the standard FT-Transformer to stabilize training and improve performance.
 The loss and accuracy of the FT-Transformer without modifications is visualized in cref-x. (what is the configuration?, layers, pre-norm, no. of epochs...
-We train for 20 epochs at maximum, which equals 20 full passes through the training set.)
+We train for 20 epochs at maximum, which equals 20 full passes through the training set.
+The entire configuration is documented cref-appendix)

 ![[training-loss-llama.png]]
 (One step equals one batched gradient update. )

+Clearly, overfitting is evident, (...)

+General overview for neural nets in [[@melisStateArtEvaluation2017]].
+Also, [[@kadraWelltunedSimpleNets2021]]

 **Batch Size:**